 How do you prove liability after a Fort Lauderdale truck accident?

 In the aftermath of a truck accident, trucking companies and their insurers will begin to try and minimize their responsibility.
 They may try and pin some of the blame on you, or they may claim that you did not suffer serious injuries.
 This is one reason why injured truck accident survivors benefit greatly by having a law firm on their team.
-Your lawyer will need to investigate your accident and look at it from multiple angles.
+Your attorney will need to investigate your accident and look at it from multiple angles.
 Causes of a trucking accident are not always apparent at first glance.
-Lawyers must dive into the case and examine every aspect closely.
+Attorneys must dive into the case and examine every aspect closely.

-To do this, your lawyer may:
+To do this, your attorney may: